corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< attention >}}

 There is of course no obligation of a zone to provide the empty list infrastructure.
-However it is still a required element of the config that can be set to any invalid string should they wish to not provide it.
+However it is still a required element of the configuration that can be set to any invalid string should they wish to not provide it.

 {{< /attention >}}